What are syllables, and why should we teach them?

-Why should we teach children how to split words into syllables?
+So, why should we teach children how to split words into syllables?

-More than 80% of words in English have more than one syllable.
 It is much easier to read a new, unfamiliar word in chunks than to try to sound out all the letters in one long, continuous string.
-This is because we need to hold onto the sounds in short term memory as we blend the word together before we can recognise it.
-Chunks are easier to hold on to than lots of small bits of information.
-It is easier and more accurate to spell a long word if you try to spell it in chunks of syllables rather than trying to remember all the letters separately.
+This is because, before we can recognise a word, we need to hold onto its sounds in short-term memory as we blend them together.
+It is easier and more accurate to spell a long word if you try to spell it in chunks of syllables, rather than trying to remember all the letters separately.
 This skill is especially important for children who struggle with reading and spelling.

 Comments